AdaCore/training_material/courses/ada_essentials/README.md

 The file **ada95_course.txt** contains a list of all the modules that we expect to find in a typical "Ada Essentials" course specifically geared towards Ada 95.
+*Note that currently the modules may still contain content beyond Ada95*

 The file **advanced.txt** contains a list of modules that typically are not part of the standard course.
 Some of these can be extra chapters